rapkeb/s3_ec2_docker/README.md

 # Flask User Registration App

 A simple Flask application for user registration with an SQLite database and image serving from AWS S3.
-Dockerized for easy deployment on AWS using auto scaling with a launch template.
+Dockerized for easy deployment on AWS ec2 instances.

 ## Table of Contents